Lombiq/Orchard-UIKit/Readme.md

 currently available shapes.
 You can see them at ~/UIKitShowCase after the feature is enabled.
 The example code for using these shapes can be seen at *[Views/ShowCase/ShowCase.cshtml](Views/ShowCase/ShowCase.cshtml)*.

+This module contains only those stylings which are needed for these shapes to work.

+### Custom class and id

+For your own styling you can override the default class stylings, or you can create a new class and add it to the shape block via the `BlockClassName` parameter.

+If it is needed to add an Id for the container block, then you can do that with the `BlockId` parameter.

 ## Contributing and support